DissectMalware/XLMMacroDeobfuscator/README.md

 It uses [xlrd2](https://github.com/DissectMalware/xlrd2), [pyxlsb2](https://github.com/DissectMalware/pyxlsb2) and its own parser to extract cells and other information from xls, xlsb and xlsm files, respectively.

-You can also find XLM grammar in xlm-macro-en.lark
+You can also find XLM grammar in [xlm-macro-lark.template](XLMMacroDeobfuscator/xlm-macro.lark.template)

 # Installing the emulator